siiky/siiky.github.io/cv-en.md

 ## Security Analyst at Checkmarx (September of 2019 - present)

-My job as an analyst entails analysing security vulnerabilities that have been assigned a CVE number, with the end goal being to learn which versions of the affected software are actually vulnerable.
+My job as an analyst entails analysing existing security vulnerabilities, with or without a CVE number, with the end goal being to learn which versions of the affected software are actually vulnerable.
 Although I'm not tasked with software development of any form, as vulnerabilities are found in a wide range of projects, I come in contact with many languages, the most common being C,